gigasquid/gigasquid.github.io/source/_posts/2014-01-09-lean-customer-interview-tips-for-the-introverted-developer.markdown

 Memory is a fleeting thing.
 Try to record the results of your conversation right away.
 Take the notepad from your pocket and go to a corner or table and note everything down, before you forgot it all.
+Also try to write down what the person said, not just your interpretation.
+If someone is helping you interview, you can have one person be a scribe, while one person talks.

 ### Tip #5 - Give Gifts
 If you have any funding available for this endeavor, you can get a